HAPPY GREEN HALLOWEEN

 A strawberry can be made with a red one-piece, paint black spots on it, ad a green spiky-cut collar and put a strawberry or leaf hat on your head.
 The banana, with a yellow one peace and a yellow hat with a black tip.
 For the carrot, make an orange "dress" and sew it in a carrot shape between the legs, leave holes for the legs.
 Wear black leggings and a green wig for the frizzy top.
+Could also be easily done with just all orange clothes.
+Like an orange dress or orange top and pants, and a green hat.
+Same for the strawberry and banana.
 For the lion, make your hair as full as possible and put on some lion ears, wear a golden brown one-piece and a faux fur collar and paint your face lion style.
 The same method applies to the bunny, only with bunny ears a pink nose and whiskers.Funny is the new sexy.

 This one is such an easy DIY if you already look a little bit like Adele.
 Wear a black, long sleeved, retro style, glittering dress with a flared skirt, and style your hair in an half up-do with a lot of volume on top.
 Then, do a bold winged eyeliner, full lips, and add thick fake lashes.
 Finish the look by walking around bare feet, holding a microphone.
 If you don't have access to a microphone, make your own from cardboard.
 Talk with a broad British accent, have a naughty sense of humor, and say "Hello!" to everyone you meet.

 Costumes aren't only great on Halloween, and this dress-up party is something that has become somewhat of a tradition in my group.
 The best part is how different people act when in costume.
 I have to say that the 50's/60's clothing make people very well mannered and pleasant.
 Love it!